 Where a Dollar Went

-This illustration shows how each dollar paid on a Greater Sudbury Hydro bill was distributed in 2015.
-Note that only 14 cents of each dollar stayed in Sudbury.
-The rest was passed through to other agencies.
+This illustration shows how each dollar paid on a Greater Sudbury Hydro bill was distributed in 2018.
+Note that only 17 cents of each dollar stayed in Sudbury.
+The other 83% of each dollar was passed through to other agencies.

 Paid to Provincial and Federal governments.